jacobhilton/deep_learning_curriculum/5-Modeling-Objectives.md

 ## Recommended reading

 - [Contrastive Representation Learning](https://lilianweng.github.io/posts/2021-05-31-contrastive/) - Contrastive objectives are an important class of training objectives that are used for representation learning.
+The first section of this post, entitled "Contrastive Training Objectives", covers some popular contrastive objectives.

 ## Optional reading